What You Need to Know Before You Visit the Wizarding World of Harry Potter

 Gringotts Dragon

-Once inside Diagon Alley, you can’t miss the dragon perched atop Gringotts banks is the largest most realistic dragon you will ever see.
+Once inside Diagon Alley, you can’t miss the dragon perched atop Gringotts banks as the largest most realistic dragon you will ever see.
 Every 10-15 minutes, you’ll start to hear a grumbling and 10 seconds later, a burst of flames will come out of the dragons mouth.
 Usually you can tell by the people gathered with their phones up to catch the moment, but we could recognize the dragon rumbling after a few hours in Diagon Alley.

 Knockturn Alley

-As every Harry Potter fan knows, Knockturn Alley is a place for the dark arts but head down here with your want ready and pull out your map.
+As every Harry Potter fan knows, Knockturn Alley is a place for the dark arts but head down here with your wand ready and pull out your map.
 Black lights in the alley will illuminate secret messages on your map.

 Money Exchange